Senior management

 Stewart Reynolds

-Acting Chief Financial Officer
+Chief Financial Officer

-Prior to stepping into the role of Acting Chief Financial Officer, Stewart led Auckland Airport’s Strategy, Planning and Performance team who are responsible for the management and reporting of the company’s corporate strategy, business performance, regulatory reporting, investor relations, corporate finance, treasury and internal audit functions.
+Prior to stepping into the role of Acting Chief Financial Officer, Stewart led Auckland Airport’s Strategy, Planning and Performance team who were responsible for the management and reporting of the company’s corporate strategy, business performance, regulatory reporting, investor relations, corporate finance, treasury and internal audit functions.

 Stewart joined Auckland Airport in 2016 and has an extensive background in local and international capital markets having worked as an investment banker in London, Sydney and Auckland.
 Stewart holds a Bachelor of Commerce and Administration from Victoria University and is a Chartered Accountant with The New Zealand Institute of Chartered Accountants.